panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 }
 ```

-I know that these theoretical terms are slightly confusing.
+I know that these theoretical terms are confusing.
 But stay with me.

 ### 2.1 How array conforms to iterable

-As you know already from the warm-up experiment, the array is an iterables.
-How does the array conform to the Iterable protocol?
+You know from the warm-up experiment that the array is an iterable.
+How does the array conform to the `Iterable` protocol?

 ```javascript
 const numbers = [1, 3, 4];